puppets-epic-show-theatre/puppet-nexus_rest/README.md

 * Puppet 3.4
 * Puppet 3.5

 It is very likely to work with any Puppet 3.x version.
-Support for Puppet 2.7.x has been dropped in favour of built-in functionality that is only available in Puppet 3.x.
+Support for Puppet 2.7.x has been dropped in favour of improved support for custom Puppet types and providers that is only available in Puppet 3.x.

 ### Nexus compatibility ###
 Furthermore, the module has been tested with the following Nexus versions: